numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 ### May 1st - May 28th, **Community Bonding Period**
 * Working on understanding units support extension for categorical data
+* Further understanding core Matplotlib internals and their interconnections
 * Self-implementation of previous work done to support categorical color for better understanding
 * Setting up of project blog covering all major technical details
 * Working on MEPs in Matplotlib Developers’ Guide, and Matplotlib issues related to normalization, color-map, and color-bar code.

 ### May 29th - June 3rd
-* extending units support for categorical data
+* extending units support (categorical data) for heat-maps

 This is the starting point for the project.
 The units framework provides support for custom instances to be converted to values compatible with Matplotlib.
 The custom instances discussed are those of classes that can convert themselves to arrays despite lacking the array interface.
-In this stage, we attempt to allow categorical data to be converted to Matplotlib compatible values, generating necessary locators and ticks.
+Matplotlib currently supports this for certain plots (bar charts/line plots/scatter plots) drawn from categorical data.
+In this stage, we focus on heat-maps (imshow function) as we attempt to allow categorical data to be converted to Matplotlib compatible values, generating necessary locators and ticks for this task.
+This work will be built off existing development discussed in [7383](https://github.com/matplotlib/matplotlib/issues/7383).

 ### June 5th - June 9th
 * review/document units support extension